Skip to main content

 Trip Overview

-Tshering has also represented the guide association of Bhutan (GAB) to make the presentation on the birds of Bhutan during the first-ever meeting of the Citizen Birders of Bhutan.
+In recognition of his growing expertise, Tshering was selected to represent the Guide Association of Bhutan (GAB) and deliver a presentation on the birds of Bhutan during the inaugural Citizen Birders of Bhutan meeting.

 Experts on this Trip